nuxt/image/docs/content/en/providers.md

 ## Image Providers

-When using server target (or serverless) and also for dynamic images which are not predictable during generation-time we need a runtime image provider.
+With a server/serverless target or with dynamic images that aren't known at generation-time we need a runtime image provider.

 Providers are an integration between the image module and image service providers.
 Using a specific provider means that your images will be transformed into URLs from the image service.